SavageCat05/TinyML-firstResponder-/README.md

 ## 🎯 Overview

-This system listens to audio, extracts acoustic features (loudness, pitch, prosody), and uses a TinyML CNN model to classify user intent into 6 emergency categories.
+This system listens to audio, and uses a TinyML CNN model to classify user intent into 6 emergency categories.
 When an emergency is detected with sufficient confidence, it automatically triggers the appropriate emergency response.

 **Key Features:**
 - **Edge-first design**: No cloud dependency, runs on microcontrollers
 - **Real-time processing**: <100ms latency per inference
 - **TinyML optimized**: <500KB quantized model
-- **Human-like reasoning**: Uses tone, loudness, and emotional cues
-- **Fail-safe**: Temporal confirmation prevents false alarms
+- **Fail-safe**: Temporal confirmation prevents false alarms (this means for eg out of 10 events, if 7 (eg threshold) show true -> model returns true)

 ## 🚨 Emergency Classes